-Chevron U.S.A., Inc. (Chevron) is submitting this application for the Kern River Eastridge Carbon Capture & Sequestration (CCS) Project ("Project") to the U.S. Environmental Protection Agency (EPA) Region 9 for a Class VI Underground Injection Control (UIC) permit to construct carbon dioxide (CO2) injection wells.
-CO2 will be captured from the existing Eastridge Cogeneration Facility located within the Kern River Oil Field (KRF) (Figure 1) and transported approximately 3 miles to the west via pipeline to the well locations.
+Chevron U.S.A.
+Inc. (Chevron) is submitting this application for the Kern River Eastridge Carbon Capture & Sequestration (CCS) Project ("Project") to the U.S. Environmental Protection Agency (EPA) Region 9 for a Class VI Underground Injection Control (UIC) permit to construct carbon dioxide (CO2) injection wells.
+CO2 will be captured from a variety of emission sources (e.g., direct air capture).
+The CO2 will be compressed and transported via pipeline to the injector well locations (Figure 1).
 The CO2 will be injected into the Vedder Sand for 20 years and then monitored for a period of 50 years after last CO2 injection.

 The Project, which is located in Kern County, California, will inject and sequester between 265,000 and 455,000 metric tonnes of CO2 per year in the Vedder Sand within the Kern River Oil Field for a period of 20 years.
-The Eastridge Cogeneration facility produces 265,000 metric tonnes per year for the full 20 years.
-During the 20-year injection period, the project anticipates additional carbon dioxide availability from another carbon capture technology (e.g., direct air capture (DAC) or equivalent) which is an additional 190,000 metric tonnes per year (for a total of 455,000 metric tonnes).
 The cumulative amount of sequestered CO2 is expected to total 6.82 million tonnes over the life of the Project.